 This team provides services that enable children and families to live with continuity and minimal change in residential placement.

-The Resource Family (Foster/Adoptive) parents and our professional staff at Rosemary Children's Services work as a team to provide consistent care, and treatment for the children.
-Rosemary continually seeks eligible families and individuals to join our foster program.
-The most important criteria is the desire to make a difference in the life of a child and the ability to work as a team with Rosemary Children’s Services.
+The Resource Family (Foster/Adoptive) parents and our professional staff work as a team to provide consistent care, and treatment for the children.
+Victor continually seeks eligible families and individuals to join our foster program.
+The most important criteria is the desire to make a difference in the life of a child and the ability to work as a team with Victor.

 Functional Family Therapy (FFT) is built on an integrated theoretical foundation, and systematic research evidence that demonstrates its efficacy and effectiveness for reducing serious criminal behavior in youth.
 As a true family therapy, FFT targets the family relational system as the entry point and primary target for systematic and individualized treatment.